 Instructions

 - In a mixer, blend melted butter with sugars for 2 minutes until fully combined.
 Add eggs, on at a time.
-Add vanilla.
+Beat in the vanilla extract.

 - Add flour, baking powder, cornstarch and salt and mix until combined.
 Fold in white chocolate morsels and peanut butter morsels.